 Transferring a license means you will have to uninstall the license on your old computer to install it on a new computer.
 The same Windows license cannot be used simultaneously on two computers.

-If your Windows 10 copy came pre-installed in your laptop or desktop computer, which we called the OEM licensed OS, you won’t be able to transfer the license as the license is bound to the hardware.
+Before attempting to transfer your Windows license, ensure that you have a valid retail Windows 10 or Windows 11 license key or product key that you purchased separately from your laptop or desktop computer.
+If your Windows copy came pre-installed on your laptop or desktop computer, which is called an OEM licensed OS, you won’t be able to transfer the license as it is bound to the hardware.

-- Type cmd.
+- Type “cmd.”

 When the command is successfully executed, it will show a message that reads Uninstalled Windows 10 product key successfully.

-slmgr.vbs /ipk <your windows 10 product key>
+slmgr.vbs /ipk <your windows product key>

-- Go to start menu.
+- Go to the Start menu.

 - Select Update & Security.

-- Select Activation from the left panel.
+- Choose Activation from the left panel.